 Stefan Herheim: Parsifal, Bayreuth 2012

 Herzeleide (Manuela Bauernfeind) awakens from the dead during the staged Prelude.
-This year Parsifal was filmed – at last – for broadcast and Blu-ray/DVD release.
+This year Parsifal was filmed – at last – for broadcast and Blu-ray/DVD release, which unfortunately never materialized.
 (Screenshot from the broadcast.)

 Bayreuth 2012 (11 August)